VidyaSource/website/src/_content/blog/lessons-learned-react-component-library-typescript.md

 ### TypeScript

 When we started building the component library, I considered TypeScript essential for two reasons.
-By enforcing type safety at build time, we catch bugs much faster, which from a project management standpoint is much cheaper.
-More importantly, building our APIs in TypeScript is a huge help to library consumers on application development teams by facilitating type checking on their end and code completion in their IDEs.
+By enforcing type safety during development and at build time, we catch bugs much faster, which from a project management standpoint is much cheaper.
+More importantly, building our APIs in TypeScript is a huge help to library consumers on application development teams by facilitating code completion in their IDEs and type checking in *their* builds.

 Let me also mention that some of our TypeScript APIs require [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) values to promote accessibility if we can't derive them ourselves from other props.